jarun/ddgr/README.md

 `ddgr` requires Python 3.3 or later.
 Only the latest patch release of each minor version is supported.

+The Python `requests` library is required to make HTTPS requests.

 #### From a package manager

 - [AUR](https://aur.archlinux.org/packages/ddgr/)